On average, most of us salaried employees are paid monthly and thus we decide more on a monthly basis.

-Paying off mortgage in 10 years
+Paying off a mortgage in 10 years

-In our case study here, if the wife earns as much as the husband, their annual income would be $82,000..
+In our case study here, if the wife earns as much as the husband, their annual income would be $82,000.

 Projecting common spending and optimizations forward

-Certain spending optimization decisions made can have a substantial impact to your long term financial well being as well.
+Certain spending optimization decisions made can have a substantial impact on your long term financial well being as well.

 Would spending $2,000 less yearly on vacation help you satisfy some other goals that you value more?

 Making these hard choices might seem insignificant on a monthly basis, but if you add them up in 10 years, huge advantage you will have.